PandemicPreventionInstitute/NGS-Capacity-map/scripts/data_processing/PPI/subnational_capacity_mapping_README.md

 Runs gisaid_metadata_geokeys_processing.R and geokey_id_update.R and imports gisaid metadata.csv, GeoPop.shp, and geo_keys_ids.csv to create an up to date geospatially explicit datafile of subnational NGS capacity- NGS_subnational_capacity.csv.

 ### subnational_mapping.R
-Used to generate the maps for the MVP (does not save the files, this was done manually).
+Used to generate static maps for the MVP.
+The maps are not saved by the script, they are generated one by one and are meant to be spot checked and then saved by the user.

 ## Miscellaneous scripts
 These scripts are not used in current workflows.